fredjosjov/finalproject/README.md

 ### Steps to run the application:
 1. Rename the `env.example` into `.env` in the file directory.

-2. Import the following file `ecom_final.sql` to the database .
+2. Import the following file: `ecom_final.sql` to the database .
 Alternatively:
    >  - `ecom_final_schema.sql` to create the database schema.
    >  - `ecom_final_data.sql` to fill the database.
    >